top of page

 As an ER nurse, I’ve seen countless worried parents rush to the ER for a simple viral fever—often because they didn’t know how to manage it at home or weren’t confident in doing so.
 This guide was created to empower parents with the knowledge and tools to care for their children confidently (and yes, it applies to adults too!).

-Fevers can be confusing—and sometimes scary—because they show up with lots of different illnesses, some serious, some not.
+Fevers can be confusing (and sometimes scary!) because they show up with lots of different illnesses, some serious, some not.
 This blog post focuses on fevers caused by viral illnesses, the kind most of us deal with at home.
-If your child has a fever without a clear reason or shows unusual symptoms, it’s always best to check in with your doctor or get higher-level care.
+If your child has a fever without a clear reason or shows unusual symptoms, it’s always best to check in with your trusted provider or get higher-level care.

 What is a Fever?